healde/Excel-VBA/importation/README.md

   - `Connection w.
 DataModel` : Make directly the new connection suitable to import by loading its reference into Data Model

 ** **
-- **`Management`** : This routine can be implemented after instructions in Macros setting connections or before instructions in Macros importing data, both for control or preprocessing.
+- **`Auto Management`** : This routine can be implemented after instructions in Macros setting connections or before instructions in Macros importing data, both for control or preprocessing.
 It wraps the sub routines below in the same order :
   - `Show  Connections`
   - `Clean Connections`
   - `Show  listObjects`